google/kube-startup-cpu-boost/README.md

 ### [Boost resources] percentage increase

 Define the percentage increase for a target container(s).
-The CPU requests and limits of selected container(s) will be increase by given percentage value.
+The CPU requests and limits of selected container(s) will be increase by the given percentage value.

 ```yaml
 spec: